Roger T. Ames

 Roger T. Ames (born 12 December 1947) is a Canadian-born philosopher, translator, and author.
 He is Humanities Chair Professor at Peking University in Beijing, China, Professor Emeritus of Philosophy at the University of Hawaiʻi at Mānoa, and a Berggruen Fellow.
-He has made significant contributions to the study of Chinese and comparative philosophy, in which he emphasizes the importance of understanding Chinese philosophy on its own terms rather than through the lens of Western philosophy.
+He is known for developing a process-relational reading of early Chinese thought and for his programmatic critique of interpreting Chinese philosophy through fixed Western metaphysical categories, especially in his work on Confucian role ethics and his philosophically oriented translations of classical texts.

 Biography

 Roger Ames was born in Toronto, Canada, and raised in England and Vancouver.
 He is married with two sons.
 He received his bachelor's degree from the University of British Columbia (UBC) where he studied philosophy and Chinese language.
 While attending UBC, he took the opportunity to spend one academic year at the Chinese University of Hong Kong, his first exposure to China.

 After graduating from UBC, Ames began his graduate work at National Taiwan University (1970–1972), where he studied with Yang Youwei (楊有維) and earned a master's degree in philosophy.
 He returned to UBC and obtained another master's degree (1973), then he spent two years living in Japan.
 In 1975, he began his Ph.D. at the School of Oriental and African Studies (SOAS) at the University of London, where he studied under the tutelage of D. C. Lau.
 He completed his Ph.D. thesis in 1978, titled The "Chu Shu" chapter of the Huai-Nan-Tzu: The sources and orientation of its political thought.
 That same year, he accepted an offer for an assistant professorship from the University of Hawaiʻi at Mānoa, and he remained there until he retired in 2016.
 He is currently Humanities Chair Professor at Peking University in Beijing, China.